longhornxa/small-group-manual/forgiveness.rst

 2. Forgiveness is a choice.
 Do you agree or disagree with this statement? why?
 	`__________________________________________________________________________`

-3. Read and discuss who is forgiving in these passage?
-What are the results or benefits?
+3. Read and discuss what the Bible says about forgiveness in these passages.

 	* Psalm 130:3-5
 	`__________________________________________________________________________`